Food Preparation and Nutrition

 Pupils develop a good understanding of the nutritional requirements of a healthy diet through a combination of theory and practical sessions.

 The focus of this course is on fruit and vegetables.
 Pupils will learn how to incorporate these into exciting and nutritious dishes as well as learning about food provenance and seasonality.
-Dishes include, tzatziki dip, Ragu sauce, apple crumble and scones.
+Dishes include tzatziki dip, stir fry, savoury rice, pasta salad, apple crumble and scones.
+Students will also get their first introduction in to food science – looking at how ingredients work together.

-The course builds on First Year work by focusing on the importance of correct nutrition for a healthy lifestyle.
+The course builds on First Year work by focusing on the importance of correct nutrition for a healthy diet through life.

-During two terms of Food, pupils learn about carbohydrate foods and learn how to make and cook with a range of staple foods including, bread, pasta, rice, noodles and flour based products.
+Pupils learn about carbohydrate foods and learn how to make and cook with a range of staple foods including: bread, pasta, rice, and sauces.
 This work is supported by instruction on a range of more advanced food preparation techniques.

 Pupils who opt for Food and Nutrition extend their skills and knowledge in preparation for further study at GCSE.

 Pupils will develop advanced practical cookery skills and techniques as they explore the underlying principles of food science, nutrition, food traditions and food safety.
 This course aims to inspire pupils to be inquisitive, creative and confident cooks.
-Dishes include Sweet and Sour chicken, eggs benedict with a homemade hollandaise sauce and palmiers with homemade flaky pastry.
+Dishes include sweet and sour chicken, eggs benedict with a homemade hollandaise sauce and stuffed chicken using a portioned breast.

 Subject time per 10-day cycle

-First Year – one lesson with half an hour of homework per week for approximately 10 lessons
+First Year – three lessons in a two week cycle with half an hour of homework for approximately 16 lessons

 Third Year – three lessons in a two week cycle with half an hour of homework for the whole year